MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/captcha.md

   name:  |
     Purpose is clear (ex: "Captcha")
   role:  |
-    Identifies itself as a button or image button, if interactive
+    Identifies itself as a button or image button if interactive
   group: |
     n/a
   state: |